YOUR FREQUENTLY ASKED QUESTIONS

 - Be flexible and patient since instruction could change/evolve.

-No. To access online courses at UC you must be enrolled.
-There is no provision for informal auditing of courses or access to online material if you are not an enrolled student through UCEAP.
+No. To access courses at UC you must be enrolled.
+There is no provision for informal auditing of courses or access to course materials if you are not an enrolled student through UCEAP.

 Maybe.
 All students taking UC courses must document enrollment in insurance coverage that meets the UC SHIP waiver requirements.
 UC campuses understand that you may be living in a different place and welcome your submission of a waiver request based on your new living situation and policy information.
 Check your host UC webpages for waiver deadlines and contact insurance staff directly if you have questions.

 Follow the instructions that you receive from your host UC and respond to any address request you receive.
-Each UC may have a different way for you to provide address information to meet any address requirements either through update of your student profile or directly with the international students and scholars’ office.
+Each UC may have a different way for you to provide address information to meet any address requirements either through update of your student profile in the campus information system or directly with the international students and scholars’ office.

 Yes.
 At the end of your UCEAP program, we will send a transcript to your home university that shows all the work that you completed while at UC.